Sean K. Stewart

 Get to Know Dr. Stewart

-Sean Stewart, MS, MD, is a Maryland native who takes pride in serving his community.
+Today, you will be seen by Dr. Sean Stewart, a Maryland native who takes pride in serving his community.
 Dr. Stewart has been providing outstanding patient care with the Center for Vein Restoration since 2010.
-He is the Regional Medical Director for Maryland and the Director of the Chemical Ablation and Sclerotherapy program for the Center for Vein Restoration.
-Dr. Stewart is a graduate of University of Maryland at College Park, where he studied Zoology with an emphasis in neuroscience and physiology.
-Upon graduation, he was awarded a National Institutes of Heath fellowship in the specialty area of pediatric AIDS research.
+He is the Regional Medical Director for Maryland North and the Director of the Chemical Ablation and Sclerotherapy Program for Center for Vein Restoration.
+Dr. Stewart is a graduate of the University of Maryland at College Park, where he studied Zoology with an emphasis in Neuroscience and Physiology.
+Upon graduation, he was awarded a National Institutes of Health fellowship in the specialty area of pediatric AIDS research.
 His research was published in multiple peer review medical journals and was presented on the world stage.

 Dr. Stewart's Credentials

 - Venous Disease

 - GBMC, Baltimore

 - Venous Insufficiency